Behold the Synyster Kitty!

 Tech notes: Guitar tuned down to CGCFAD (low to high).
 Royer R-121 mic (still working after the Lunchbox fell on it).

-13 replies on “Behold the Synyster Kitty!”
+13 responses to “Behold the Synyster Kitty!”

 Bad Kitty!